Microsoft 365 - Outlook data source

 Microsoft 365 Outlook mailbox

 Relativity collects all items in visible folders within Outlook's inbox and custom folders.
-Relativity collects hidden folders that exist under the Top of Information Store and inactive mailboxes.
+Relativity collects hidden folders that exist under the Top of Information Store.

 Note: The Microsoft 365 Outlook mailbox data source does not include soft deleted mailboxes, archived mailboxes, conversation history, notes, or tasks in the collections.
 To collect archived Outlook mailbox data, see Microsoft 365 archive mailboxes.